DaveMielke/NBP/b2g/ui/doc/navigation.rst

    * The first character hasn't been set.
    * The last character is before the first character.

+Note that these same steps work somewhat differently within an input area (see `Selecting Text`_).

 To cut text to the clipboard, press Space+Dot8+x (dots 1346).
 This can only be done within an input area.
 If text hasn't been selected then all of the text is cut.
 If text has been selected then just that text is cut.